5 ways to write an inspiring manifesto.

 “I want to live in a world where girls at risk have a way out — and up.”

-“I want to live in a world where Qi Gong 101 is taught in every high school.”
+“I want to live in a world where meditation is taught in every high school.”

 3. HERE’S WHAT I KNOW FOR SURE …

 How very Oprah of you!
-Reveal a few undeniable truths — in a poem, an essay, or an elegant list.
+Reveal a few undeniable truths in a poem, an essay, or a list.

 “Here’s what I know for sure: love is the antidote to fear.”